 - Group batteries, extension cords, and tools.

 Brother P Touch Label Maker.
 PT 1290

-Your home is guaranteed to stay neat and organized, if EVERYTHING is labelled.
+Your home is guaranteed to stay neat and organized if EVERYTHING is labeled.
 Here’s what you can label:

 - The inside of drawers to differentiate long sleeve and short sleeve t-shirts.

 - The bins that contain sports equipment and everyone’s hats, scarves, and gloves.